 SFMTA received a Caltrans grant to begin initial planning for the Presidio Modernization Project.
 The funding helped hire Hatch/HDR Consultants to plan the Bus Facility and start inreach with SFMTA Operations and Maintenance staff.
-The SFMTA also looked at development scenarios if the 5.4 acre is subdivided into separate parcels for the Bus Facility and midblock pedestrian crossing, and separate parcels for residential and commercial uses.
+The SFMTA also looked at development scenarios if the 5.4 acre is subdivided into separate parcels for residential and commercial uses.